-When wages stagnate then an opposite force of deflation can begin to appear as there is less money being recycled (recycled; meaning money being spent not saved, term borrowed from Varoufakis 2017) into the system and its exchange value goes up causing the prices to go down.
+When wages stagnate then an opposite force of deflation can begin to appear as there is less money being recycled (recycled; meaning money being spent not saved, a term borrowed from Varoufakis 2017) into the system and its exchange value goes up causing prices to go down.
 The less there is to trade with the more the trading tool (money) is worth and the more there is to trade with the less the trading tool is worth.
-We currently have these two influential commodity prices (labour and housing) at odds with each other.
+Currently we have these two influential commodity prices (labour and housing) at odds with each other.

 Yanis Varoufakis in his 2017 book Talking to my daughter about the economy; better explains this in the context of his example of the POW camp where they used cigarettes as the currency to trade for other things like chocolate, coffee or tea.
-So I will borrow a bit from him, if in the camp each prisoner gets say 10 cigarettes, 200g of coffee, 20 tea bags and 200g of chocolate.
-And the prisoners want to trade with each other they work out some prices to help trading go smoothly they create a market price for their items.
+So, I will borrow a bit from him, if in the camp each prisoner gets say 10 cigarettes, 200g of coffee, 20 tea bags and 200g of chocolate and the prisoners want to trade amongst themselves they work out prices to help trading go smoothly and as such they create a market price for their items.
 Remember the cigarettes are the currency (money) in this equation.
-So they may start with something like 2 tea bags is worth 1 cigarette, 50g of coffee or chocolate.
-But as markets are subject to change what happens if say the next month extra cigarettes are delivered and the prisoners now have 20 cigarettes to trade with, they lose some of their value due to their ‘abundance’ so now their trading power has decreased resulting in paying 2 cigarettes to get the same 2 teabags and so on.
-Then the opposite could also happen if say at the end of the month there is less cigarettes circulating because they have been smoked.
-This would create scarcity, which means their value goes up, trading power increases and the same one cigarette may now buy you for example 4 tea bags.
-The scarcity caused the price to go down as trading power increased.
-What we gain from this example is that exchange rates change due to the supply in the market of the currency.
+So, they may start with something like 2 tea bags is worth 1 cigarette, 50g of coffee or chocolate.
+But as markets are subject to change what happens if say the next month extra cigarettes are delivered and the prisoners now have 20 cigarettes to trade with, the cigarettes lose some of their value due to their ‘abundance’ so now their trading power has decreased resulting in paying 2 cigarettes to get the same 2 teabags and so on.
+Then the opposite could also happen if say at the end of the month there are less cigarettes circulating because they have been smoked.
+This would create scarcity, which means their value goes up, trading power increases and the same one cigarette may now buy you 4 tea bags.
+The scarcity caused the price to change as trading power increased.
+What we gain from this example is that exchange rates fluctuate due to the supply in the market of the currency.

-So what happened here to cause this after all wasn’t more meant to mean the value went down?
-Yes but as mentioned earlier under inflation if the supply of the commodity goes up like in the POW camp with cigarettes then the cost of the commodity goes up too as the trading power has increased causing the exchange value to inflate the price.
+So, what happened here to cause this after all wasn’t more meant to mean the value went down?
+The answer is yes, but as mentioned earlier under inflation if the supply of the commodity goes up like in the POW camp with cigarettes then the cost of the commodity goes up too as the trading power has increased causing the exchange value to inflate the price.
 The driving force behind this is the huge injection of money that came from all those new loans being granted.
-These new loans have generated a means for inflation to occur as now there is more money in the overall system that being the economy and the prices of houses go up NOT down which is commonly misunderstood.
-This can mark the emergence of a bubble especially when it does not stay relative to other commodities.
+The new loans have generated a means for inflation to occur as now there is more money in the overall system (the economy) and the price of houses go up NOT down which is commonly misunderstood.
+This can mark the emergence of a bubble, especially when it does not stay relative to other commodities.

-Until it reaches a point that over supply takes over and either there is not enough people to buy them like in the 1890’s crash or like now where inflation has caused prices to go up so high that potential buyers are priced out of the market.
+Until the point of over supply takes over and then either there are not enough people to buy the properties as in the 1890’s crash or alternatively a situation like today where inflation has caused prices to go up so high that potential buyers are priced out of the market.
 Either way the market for land will be slashed and house prices crash due to being overleveraged on credit that cannot be repaid due to the loss of customers.
-So yes more land supply allows for prices to go down but only at the very beginning and the very end of the cycle.
+So yes ultimately more land supply allows for prices to go down but only at the very beginning and the very end of the cycle.

-What this tells me is that the CPI is completely off on being able to gauge true inflation in real terms even for one of the most essential items like housing which I would think should rank high enough in the formula basket to give a good indication of where inflation is actually sitting.
-For fun try also using this formula on you electricity bill and again you will see how it falls short of being a good indicator of overall inflation within the economy you live.
-The sky rocketing cost of living doesn’t lie but the CPI might when it relates to inflation.
-Now it is obvious that I don’t completely understand how CPI is calculated, but what I do understand from the ground is that for me it doesn’t relate well to how inflation is affecting me.
-I realize that the rebuttal for this will be something like my experience is too narrow and the CPI is looking more at the whole, to which I would counter with maybe but what use is it to me if it doesn’t correlate with my real life experience for isn’t its purpose to represent real life inflation in the economy?
+What this tells me is that the CPI is completely off when it comes to being able to gauge true inflation in real terms even for one of the most essential items like housing, which I would think should rank high enough in the formula basket to give a good indication of where inflation is actually sitting.
+For fun try also using this formula on your electricity bill and again you will see how it falls short of being a good indicator of overall inflation within the economy you live.
+The sky-rocketing cost of living doesn’t lie but the CPI might when it relates to inflation.
+Now it is obvious that I don’t completely understand how CPI is calculated, but what I do understand from real-life experience is that it doesn’t relate well to how inflation is affecting me.
+I realise that the rebuttal for this will be something like my experience is too narrow and the CPI is looking more at the whole, to which I would counter with maybe that’s true but what use is it to me if it doesn’t correlate with my real life experience for isn’t its purpose to represent real life inflation in the economy?

-For me I just find CPI useless as a tool in my life but take it as you will for your own, I just encourage you to do the math first.
+For me I just find CPI useless as a tool in my life but take it as you will for your own, I just encourage you to do the maths first.

 The other indicator that is often used to measure the health of the economy is Gross Domestic Product GDP.
-Like CPI though I find it to be useless here’s why; “It is fundamentally flawed as a measure – because it counts financial transactions only, it ignores significant areas of activity” (Lowe 2016, ) Professor Ian Lowe goes on to explain this by comparing domestic tasks with commercial, in this example if we say care for a loved one even though this activity is hugely valued within society it does not count towards GDP.
-“Although if a person brakes the headlights on a car this is counted towards GDP and if they were to smash every window as well they would be a minor economic miracle” (Lowe 2016, 145).
-What he is clarifying here is that GDP only measures activities within society that have been commercialized irrespective of whether they have consequences that are harmful to people.
-When this happens they are unable to indicate the true health of the economy because they are disregarding the health and well being of the people.
+Like CPI though I find it to be useless and here’s why; “It is fundamentally flawed as a measure – because it counts financial transactions only, it ignores significant areas of activity” (Lowe 2016, ) Professor Ian Lowe goes on to explain this by comparing domestic tasks with commercial, in this example if we are a carer for a loved one even though this activity is hugely valued within society it does not count towards GDP.
+“However if a person brakes the headlights on a car this is counted towards GDP and therefore if they were to smash every window as well they would be a minor economic miracle” (Lowe 2016, 145).
+What he is clarifying here is that GDP only measures activities within society that have been commercialised irrespective of whether they have consequences that are harmful to people.
+When this happens, they are unable to indicate the true health of the economy because they are disregarding the health and well-being of the people.
 They do not predict or pick up on the fall out that may come from spending on things that have caused harm to people and the economy needs people to even exist.
-In this way it is a short term view of spending that doesn’t account for future turmoil that may be caused by the type of spending that is occurring.
+In this way it is a short-term view of spending that doesn’t account for future turmoil that may be caused by the type of spending that is occurring.
 In the most extreme example war is good for the GDP but just wait for the impact on human lives before you go announcing that the economy is doing great because GDP is high.